BIOM421/hw1-github-and-python-basics-Aboateng5/README.md

-# :wave: These are my details
+# :wave: These are my detail:

 ## Name: Angelo Kwaku Boateng